SummittDweller/wieting-one-click-hugo-cms/site/content/management/sound.md

 {{< imgfig "/img/_DPM100.png" >}}

-If the QSC DPM100 is on you may need to turn the `MONITOR VOLUME` knob to "wake up" the display (see image above).
+If the QSC DPM100 is ON but the display is dark, you may need to turn the `MONITOR VOLUME` knob to "wake up" the display (see image above).

-Note that the `MASTER MUTE` red light shown in the image above should NEVER be on.
-If it is, please push the button below `MASTER MUTE` to turn the red indicator light off!
+Note that the `MASTER MUTE` red light shown in the image above should NEVER be ON.
+If it is, please push the button below `MASTER MUTE` to turn the red indicator light OFF!

 ### Pre-Show Ads